jcchinn1/NewRepository/README.md

-# NewRepository
+# About Me
-My personal repositirt
+My personal repository